 Board a plane for Chiang Mai today, known as the capital of the North.
 You'll be transferred to your luxury hotel, either the Mandarin Oriental Dhara Dhevi, or the Four Seasons Chiang Mai.
 You'll get right into Chiang Mai's local culture with a trip to Doi Suthep village, nestled into the bottom of the majestic mountain.
 Move on to the powerful Huay Kaew Waterfall, before heading back to your hotel to freshen up for the night ahead.
 You'll be sitting down to a Khantoke dinner, an entertaining feast that is characteristic of northern Thailand.
 End the night on a high note, literally, as you make a wish and release a lantern into the sky.

-Get up-close and personal with fearsome creatures today – Chiang Mai's Tiger Kingdom is a place where you can pet a fully-grown tiger in safety.
-Wat Umong is your next stop, an ancient Buddhist temple at the feet of Doi Suthep.
-Learn about local industry and even do some shopping, moving from a local textile workshop to Chiang Mai's night bazaar.
+Wat Umong is your first stop, an ancient Buddhist temple at the feet of Doi Suthep.
+Learn about local industry and even do some shopping, moving from a local textile workshop to Chiang Mai's many fresh markets and night bazaar.
 Return to your hotel for a restful sleep.

 Take a roadtrip to Chiang Rai today, enjoying the rugged and stunning landscape you pass along the way.
 You're now in what's known as the Golden Triangle, connecting Thailand, Laos, and Myanmar.
 Begin your Chiang Rai experience by checking in to one of two luxury hotels that have gone the extra mile to blend in with their natural surroundings, either Anantara Golden Triangle, or Four Seasons Tented Camp.
 Once settled in, head to the Hall of Opium, for insight into the local opium trade.
 Next, you'll learn to ride and care for an elephant in a mahout training class, followed by a trek through the mystical jungle of the north.